weirdocollector/SwiftTerm/README.md

 # SwiftTerm
 A very simple Swiftlink terminal program for the C64.

-Created with CBM prg Studio.
+Created with CBM prg Studio (https://www.ajordison.co.uk/).

 UART settings are 8,N,1 at 38400 baud.